avidit/bagh-chaal/README.md

 # Bagh-chaal

-A tiger's move — a Bagh-chaal board game built with SvelteKit.
+Bagh-chaal, a tiger's move is a strategic, two-player board game that originated in Nepal.

 Play the mini game (1 tiger, 3 goats) or the standard 5×5 board against the computer.